planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-A workspace is comprised of a Name (also sometimes known as a “namespace prefix”), represented by a few characters, and a Namespace URI.
+A workspace is comprised of a Name (also sometimes known as a "namespace prefix"), represented by a few characters, and a Namespace URI.
 These two fields must uniquely identify the workspace.
 Fill in the following information:

 Name: earth
 Namespace URI: http://earth